 Windows Defender service registry keys restoration

-- In the Registry Editor window, import the
+- In the Registry Editor window, browse to C:\Fix and import the

 windefend-service.regfile via the File menu.